Esri/arcgis-js-vscode-snippets/CONTRIBUTING.md

     })
 ```

-#### `body` example 3
+#### 3) Keep snippets small

+Try not to instantiate more than one class whenever possible.
 Keeping snippets small helps make them more reusable.
-So insted of doing this:
+So instead of doing this:

+**Example:**

 ```js
 const webmap = new WebMap({